-Even though any business can be found online, somehow there are more phone books and specialized directories published than ever before.
+Despite the prevalence of mobile phones and Google Places, there seem to be more phone books and specialized directories published than ever before.
 With the Internet and Yelp, do we really need to use phone books anymore?
-Yellow Pages Opt-out can get your address off several directories all at once.
+Use this site to opt out of several directories all at once.

 Data Brokers – selling your address without your consent

 Overwhelmed with junk mail?
-Start with DMA Choice.
+Start first with DMA Choice.

-Getting mail for a deceased family member?
-Print and mail this form to reduce junk mail arriving in their name.
+- Getting mail for a deceased family member?
+This form should take care of a lot any junk mail arriving in their name.